 The summary is a quick view for the funder to understand at a glance what you are seeking.
 At the beginning of a proposal, write a short summary of what you are proposing.
 The summary can be as short as a couple of sentences, but no longer than one page.
-Make sure it includes a brief description of the project, your organization’s mission and vision, what makes you valuable, the amount you’re requesting, and the time frame you intend to use the grant.
+Make sure it includes a brief description of the project, your organization’s mission and vision, what makes you valuable, the amount you’re requesting, and the timeframe in which you intend to use the grant.

 Statement of Need